 Key industry partnerships

-Ria has grown through strategic partnerships with banks, retail stores, independent outlets and post offices.
+Ria Money has grown through strategic partnerships with banks, retail stores, independent outlets and post offices.
 This has enabled it to bring services closer to people, especially in hard-to-reach areas.
 The following are some of the recent partnerships it has entered into:

-Encryption and customer data
+Protection of customer data

 The payment services industry is extremely sensitive and the safety of customer details is at the forefront of every provider’s mind.
-In light of this, Ria has put in place security measures to ensure its clients’ information and funds are safeguarded.
+In light of this, Ria Money has put in place security measures to ensure its clients’ information and funds are safeguarded.

 Ria has adopted the Payment Card Industry Data Security Standard (PCI DSS).
 The standard helps in fighting credit card fraud by targeting controls around cardholder data.

-Ria’s online platform also has an Extended Validation SSL Certificate.
+The Ria Money Transfer online platform also has an Extended Validation SSL Certificate.
 This is a newer form of SSL certificate that Ria has put in place to safeguard its website and create confidence among its users that they are accessing the right website.

 Yes, you can log in to your online account and cancel your transaction under the recent orders.
 Transfers that have already been paid out to the recipient cannot be cancelled.
 Depending on your payment method, it takes anywhere between 2-10 business days to get your refund following a successful cancellation.
 Cash and mobile transfers are carried out too quickly making cancellations almost impossible.